MakieOrg/Makie.jl/README.md

 # Quick start

 The following examples are supposed to be self-explanatory.
-For further information [check out the documentation here!](http://makie.juliaplots.org/stable/)
+For further information [check out the documentation!](http://makie.juliaplots.org/stable/)

 ### A simple parabola